How Much Does a Website Cost in 2026?

 The Hidden Costs Nobody Talks About

 The sticker price is just the beginning.
+40% of small businesses spend less than $10,000/year on all digital marketing combined (Clutch, 2023), so these extras matter when you're working with a tight budget.
 Here's what else you'll pay for:

 Domain Name: $10 - $20/year